Xylopyrographer/STAC/Documentation/STAC Communications.md

 ## Introduction

-Short techie document describing the way a STAC communicates with a Roland device using the Smart Tally protocol.
+Short techie document describing the way a STAC communicates with a Roland model V-60HD video switch using the Smart Tally protocol.

 This is only relevant if you are using a STAC in an emulated environment.
 That is, where the STAC is not communicating with a physical Roland device but is operating in a system that emulates a Roland device using the Smart Tally protocol.